Author-to-Author

 1 Middle Street; Brunswick, ME

-Writers Tess Gerritsen and Kathryn Miles, who both came from away but have lived and worked in Maine for many years, will share the stage at Midcoast Literacy’s third annual Author-to-Author fundraiser.
-The evening will feature the two authors and friends reading from their work and in conversation about their inspirations and writing craft.
+Maine writers Monica Wood & Lewis Robinson will share the stage at Midcoast Literacy's fourth annual Author-to-Author fundraiser.
+The evening will feature the two authors and long-time friends reading from their work and in conversation about their inspirations and writing craft.

 A reception and meet-and-greet with the authors will follow, and copies of their books will be available for purchase.